Q: What is Krav Maga?

 Book a trial session online, fill out the pre-activity form you’ll be sent, and jump right in.

 You can also call head instructor Garth Montgomery on 0408 864 851 or email to discuss any special circumstances or additional information you might need.

 Q: Can I pay casually per session?

 No. We have a culture of community at Urban Kombat.
 People train together regularly and build camaraderie and support each other in their development and progress.
 This is not possible if random strangers came together haphazardly.

 You can purchase at 10 pack pass for flexibility in your training, but we are not interested in training people on an ad hoc basis, nor do we recommend it.
 You’re either committed or your not.
 Our instructors will fully commit to your development when you fully commit to membership.

 Q: What Krav Maga membership packages do you offer?

 We have a range of membership options available.
-We suggest that you try a free training session to see if Krav Maga is for you.
+We suggest that you try a training session to see if Krav Maga is for you.
 If you think it could enhance your life, we can sit down and discuss your training goals and find the best suited membership to suit your training needs.

 Q: Are there membership fees?